gquere/gquere.github.io/sstic2020_writeup/step6.md

 The message received is padded until it has the right length.
 Then it's scrambled and encrypted by blocks of 4 bytes by xoring the blocks with a value derived from the initial random value read from ```/dev/urandom```.

+Finally, the contract is created and the 32 ABI calls we saw earlier are performed.

 Second part: Smartcontract
 ==========================